 The colored gemstones that we source for our vintage-inspired or newly made pieces are all compliant with the strict American Gem Trade Association (AGTA) code of ethics.
 The AGTA is committed to responsibly sourcing colored gemstones with environmental and social responsibility in mind.

 By choosing a vintage engagement ring, you are making an eco-friendly choice by putting no additional strain on the environment to create a ring for you.
 Additionally, buying vintage ensures that your ring utilizes conflict-free materials, as it was created well before the period of conflict mining arose.

-Trumpet & Horn supports The Kimberly Process, an international effort to track and certify diamonds from legitimate and conflict-free sources.
-Established by President Bush in 2003, the Kimberly process is an international initiative created to increase transparency and oversight in the diamond industry.
+Trumpet & Horn supports The Kimberley Process, an international effort to track and certify diamonds from legitimate and conflict-free sources.
+Established by President Bush in 2003, the Kimberley process is an international initiative created to increase transparency and oversight in the diamond industry.
 The goal of the process is to eliminate trade conflict in diamonds sold by rebel groups and their allies.
 Conflict diamonds are defined by the United Nations as "...diamonds that originate from areas controlled by forces or factions opposed to legitimate and internationally recognized governments, and are used to fund military action in opposition to those governments, or in contravention of the decisions of the Security Council.”
-By doing business with Trumpet & Horn, you can rest assured that your new piece of jewelry is conflict free.
-To read more about the Kimberly Process, head on over to the U.S. State Department website.
+By doing business with Trumpet & Horn, you can rest assured that your new piece of jewelry is conflict-free.
+To read more about the Kimberley Process, head on over to the U.S. State Department website.